SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/behavior-definition/README.md

 ENDCLASS.
 ~~~

-> We use EML in the method implementation part.
+> You use EML in the method implementation part.
 The Entity Manipulation Language (EML) is a part of the ABAP language that enables access to RAP business objects.

-7. Choose **Activate** button.
+7. Choose **Activate**.

   ![Activate](../common-images/activate-button.png)

-### Task 5: Create projection for behavior definition
+## 5. Create Projection for Behavior Definition

-1. Right click on your main CDS projection view **ZC_BUSINESSPARTNER**.
+1. Right-click your main **ZC_BUSINESSPARTNER** CDS projection view.

 2. Choose **New Behavior Definition** in the popup menu.